Lounes78/Digit-Recognition-model-without-using-TensorFlow/README.md

 cd your-repo
 ```

-3. Run the Jupyter Notebook or Python script to train and test the neural network.
+3. Run the Python script to train and test the neural network.

 ```bash
 python main.py